November was the month of floods …

 1 x 400g / 14 oz can kidney beans, rinsed and drained

-200g / 7 oz / 2 cups veggie mince (or substitute with a can of lentils)
+200g / 7 oz / 2 cups veggie mince (or substitute with another can of beans or lentils)

 1 x 400g / 14 oz can chopped tomatoes